STOP. Do not read any further unless you can handle spoilers.

 — Brian Koppelman (@briankoppelman) July 27, 2019

-In addition to Damian’s McQueen in OUATIH, I greatly enjoyed Bruce Dern’s role as George Spahn.
+OUATIH was such a large ensemble cast that it would behoove me to mention other noteworthy performances.
+In addition to Damian’s McQueen, I greatly enjoyed Bruce Dern’s role as George Spahn.
 Dern is one of my favorite actors of all time.
 I’ll admit, I was worried I would crave the late Burt Reynolds as Spahn, but I cannot fathom Spahn being played by anyone other than Dern.
-While the camera spanned Spahn’s home at the Movie Ranch, I am almost certain I recognized a Remington statue similar to that of Axe’s in Billions season two from the Sandicot asset seizure.
-Wonder if Damian borrowed the prop… 😉
+He played a perfect senile old man.
+While the camera spanned Spahn’s trashy home at the Movie Ranch, I am almost certain I recognized a Remington statue similar to that of Axe’s in Billions season two from the Sandicot asset seizure.
+Wonder if Damian borrowed the prop. 😉

 I won’t spoil the ending for you, but I will say Tarantino shows his love of Sharon Tate by flipping the Manson Murders on it’s head.
 It’s a fairytale ending for a fairytale story that begins with Once Upon a Time…